Manu10744/esp32-edge-energy-measurement/powermeasurement-udp-client/README.md

-# UDP client for edge devices
+# Power Measurement UDP Client
-This linux-based UDP client can be used on edge devices in order to connect to the ESP32 powermeter and request the power measurements from a specific INA3221 channel.
-After sending the request the client will infinitely listen for incoming data.
+This module contains the code and resources for the UDP client that can be used on edge devices linked to one of the INA3221 channels in order to receive the power measurements from the `esp32-powermeter-udp-server`.
+After sending the request for the given INA3221 channel, the client will infinitely listen for incoming measurements.

 A UDP listen socket on port `5000` is created on another thread so external sources, like the `prometheus-power-exporter`, can fetch the power measurements from the edge device via UDP.